StrangeRanger/bash-style-guide/README.md

 echo 3   spaces
 ```

-The extra spaces are effectively ignored here and only 2 arguments are passed
+The extra spaces are effectively ignored here, and only 2 arguments are passed
 to the `echo` command in all 3 invocations.

 If the variable was quoted instead: